radTuti/radTuti.github.io/_posts/2014-04-18-markdown-syntax.md

     - Level Three

 ###Ordered Lists
 For ordered list use your numbers and as with unordered list, indent is with <del>two</del> four spaces.
-The acutal numbers do not matter as long as it is a number
+The actual numbers do not matter as long as it is a number

 1. Level one
    1. sub Level two